-AP sources: Dolphins agree to trade Flowers to Washington
+Dolphins send veteran guard Ereck Flowers back to Washington

-MIAMI (AP) — The Miami Dolphins agreed to trade guard Ereck Flowers to Washington in a deal that also included a swap of late-round draft picks, two people with knowledge of the agreement confirmed to The Associated Press on Tuesday.
+MIAMI (AP) — The Miami Dolphins agreed to trade veteran guard Ereck Flowers to Washington in a deal Tuesday that also included a swap of late-round draft picks.

-The people confirmed the agreement to the AP on condition of anonymity because the teams had not announced it.
+The Dolphins will pay Flowers $6 million as a signing bonus for a restructured contract this year, and Washington will pay him a $3 million base salary, said his agent, Drew Rosenhaus.

 Flowers signed a $30 million, three-year deal with the Dolphins a year ago and started 14 games at left guard in his only season with them.
 He started 16 games in 2019 for Washington under that team’s previous coaching regime and is expected to return to that starting spot.